goschtl/zope/bluebream/trunk/docs/source/glossary.rst

   Zope Foundation
     The `Zope Foundation <http://foundation.zope.org>`_ is a
-    not-for-profit organisation that provides support for the Zope community and the Zope platform and its associated software.
+    not-for-profit organization that provides support for the Zope community and the Zope platform and its associated software.